Tuesday, June 16, 2009

 The Damned United by Pace?
 You know, the Clough book.
 It is good.

-Star of the Sea and
+Star of the Sea and Redemption Falls by O'Connor.

 Ragtime by EL Doctorow is most enjoyable.